0xRnato/ICTMG-web-app/README.md

 Type the root password in your MySQL Server and run:

+    CREATE DATABASE modelDB;
+    USE modelDB;
-    \. users.sql
+    \. modelDB.sql
+    CREATE DATABASE moodle;
+    USE moodle;
     \. moodle.sql

-To leave from mysql use:
+To leave from mysql type:

-    exit
+    exit;

 Then just run:

     npm install
     bower install
+    gulp

+And in another terminal:

     npm start

 And the application will be runing at: [http://localhost:8080/](http://localhost:8080/ "Localhost address")